 Summer Camp Staff: Karen Kasprzak, Program Operations Director

 The site is a breathtaking tree-covered point nestled in a deep bend in the Cahaba River, preserving a mix of hardwoods and older trees that were once typical of Alabama's river bottoms but elsewhere have been logged and replaced with faster-growing pines.
 The Cahaba River provides habitat for an impressive diversity of aquatic species, is one of Birmingham's primary sources for drinking water, and has become a hot spot for recreational activities.
 Because of this unique location, CEC fronts over 4 miles of river, giving you ample space to canoe and explore.

-The Cahaba Environmental Center is home to a 3-day education program geared towards K-12 students, with a curriculum that is student-centered, hands-on, and follows inquiry-based and holistic approaches.
-Environmental Educators will have the opportunity to share the wonders of the natural world, create a sense of community, foster a fun and safe learning environment and facilitate hands-on activities about topics such as forest and stream ecology, watershed science, Native American culture and geologic processes.
-Positions are available during the spring (February through May) and fall (August to late November).
-If you have a passion for learning and teaching about the natural world and human cultural history, email your cover letter, resume and three references to Kim Hall.
+The Cahaba Environmental Center is focused on inspiring students of all ages to become stewards of the natural world through hands-on, experiential environmental science programming that connects them to the Cahaba River.
+Paired with one trail group of 8-12 students during their 1-5 day experience, Environmental Educators will have the opportunity to share the wonders of the natural world, create a sense of community, foster a fun and safe learning environment and facilitate hands-on activities about topics such as forest and stream ecology, watershed science, Native American culture, and geologic processes.
+Applicants must hold a Bachelor’s degree, have experience with students of various ages, and demonstrate creativity, enthusiasm, maturity, initiative, a sense of humor, flexibility and team spirit.
+If you have a passion for learning and teaching about the natural world and cultural history, email your cover letter, resume and three references to Kim Hall.

 Fall Season Employment Alert

-• The Cahaba Environmental Center is currently seeking Environmental Educators for the fall season (August to late November).
+• CEC is currently seeking Environmental Educators for the fall season (August to late November).

 Cahaba Environmental Center